jeffrafter/jeffrafter.github.io/content/blog/getting-started-with-unity-and-vr/index.md

 ### Building and deploying the application to your Oculus Quest

 To utilize Oculus and Facebook features such as social integration and user avatars, you'll need a Facebook account (starting with Oculus Quest 2) and an Oculus Developer account (free, but starting in February 2021, you need a [Verified Developer Account](https://developer.oculus.com/faqs/?locale=en_US#faq_343265393702048) which requires a payment method on file).
 Go to https://developer.oculus.com and sign up using your Facebook account.
 You'll also need to [setup your device for developer mode](https://developer.oculus.com/documentation/native/android/mobile-device-setup/).
-To do this you'll need to (again, follow [the instructions on the Oculus website](https://developer.oculus.com/documentation/native/android/mobile-device-setup/)):
+To do this you'll need to:

 * Join or Create an Oculus Developer Organization (part of your Oculus account)
 * Enable Developer Mode on your headset